bhargavpatel431997/Adit-Result-Analysis/README.md

 ### Steps to work on it.
 - first ```clone``` repository.
 - open ```ARAFFinal.sln``` into visual studio.
+- now you can see implementation and what features were used for study.

 ## Doubt?
 - contact me: bhargavpatel431997@gmail.com